verisign/smaug/README.md

 TRUE INTERNET-SCALE OBJECT SECURITY
 ===========

 We have a problem with security in the Internet today, and it's not new.
 Before we can encrypt data or verify signatures, we need a way for someone bootstrap and learn what cryptographic keys are needed.
 Our security protocols have not formally specified a standardized way to securely bootstrap protocols, until now.

 Recently, however, a simple observation has sparked a flurry of innovation: for those protocols that use DNS, secure key learning can be accomplished from DNS itself, and verified by the DNS Security Extensions (DNSSEC).
 The IETF has started standardizing a suite of protocols called DNS-based Authentication of Named Entities [DANE](https://datatracker.ietf.org/wg/dane/charter/) to do secure key learning in a general way for Internet services.

-This library (Smaug) is a general object security library that uses S/MIME to offer object security primitves using DANE S/MIME.
+This library (Smaug) is a general object security library that uses S/MIME to offer object security primitives using DANE S/MIME.

 SMAUG
 ==========